-The Great Value Carters: Ciara And Russell Wilson Go “Apesh*t” With Halloween Hov And Bey Looks
+Ciara And Russell Wilson Go “Apesh*t” With Halloween Hov And Bey Looks

 Ciara And Russell Wilson Dress As Beyoncé And Jay Z For Halloween

 How’s this for a creative costume… Married power couple Ciara and Russell Wilson dressed as married power couple Beyoncé and Jay Z for Halloween!
-The pair donned bright toned suits similar to the looks Bey and hubby Hov rocked in their “Apesh*t” video.
+The pair donned bright-toned suits similar to the looks Bey and hubby Hov rocked in their “Apesh*t” video.

 LOL @ Russell Wilson mouthing the Migos ad libs.